Quality and care safety policy

 Patients and users of the centre are also involved in developing care quality and safety:

-- by notifying our staff of any problems or flaws they may observe, which are then dealt with by the establishment’s quality management department,
+- by reporting any shortcomings they may observe, to ensure they are dealt with and corrected by the establishment’s quality department,

-- by contributing towards the patient satisfaction survey (e-Satis),
+- in partnership with the patient satisfaction assessment initiative (e-Satis),

-- by enabling reliable identification at each phase in patient care, through the presentation of formal proof of identity with photograph upon creation of the patient file,
+- by enabling reliable identification at all stages in care, via the provision of a formal identity document with photograph upon creation of the medical file,

-- by informing healthcare professionals of their ongoing treatment or any event likely to impact their care.
+- by informing healthcare professionals of any ongoing medical treatment or any event likely to influence care.

 User representatives who attend the users’ committee meetings play an active role in the development and deployment of the policy towards improved and safe patient care.
 They are prime contacts in relations between patients and users with the institution.